A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Abstract

 \section{Abstract}

-We develop a general framework for Lorentz-invariant Lagrangian field theories that lead to second order equations of motion.
-The key ingredient is the antisymmetric Kronecker delta.
-Then we reformulate the general ghost-free Lagrangians in the language of differential forms.
-The absence of higher order equations of motion stems from the basic fact that every exact form is closed.
-All the well-established ghost-free Lagrangian theories for spin-0, spin-1, p-form, spin-2 fields have natural formulations in this framework.
-We propose many new ghost-free Lagrangian theories.
+We propose a framework for Lorentz-invariant Lagrangian field theories where Ostrogradsky's scalar ghosts could be absent.
+A key ingredient is the generalized Kronecker delta.
+The general Lagrangians are reformulated in the language of differential forms.
+The absence of higher order equations of motion for the scalar modes stems from the basic fact that every exact form is closed.
+The well-established Lagrangian theories for spin-0, spin-1, p-form, spin-2 fields have natural formulations in this framework.
+We also propose novel building blocks for Lagrangian field theories.
+Some of them are novel nonlinear derivative terms for spin-2 fields.
+It is nontrivial that Ostrogradsky's scalar ghosts are absent in these fully nonlinear theories.